Gladstone, Queensland: Education

 Gladstone has a range of primary schools and secondary schools.

-Gladstone Central State School is a government primary (P-6) school for boys and girls at 74 Auckland Street.
+Gladstone Central State School is a government primary (P–6) school for boys and girls at 74 Auckland Street.
 In 2017, the school had an enrolment of 342 students with 24 teachers (22 full-time equivalent) and 16 non-teaching staff (12 full-time equivalent).

-Gladstone West State School is a government primary (P-6) school for boys and girls at Boles Street, West Gladstone.
+Gladstone West State School is a government primary (P–6) school for boys and girls at Boles Street, West Gladstone.
 In 2017 the school had an enrolment of 647 students with 46 teachers (43 full-time equivalent) and 31 non-teaching staff (20 full-time equivalent).

-Gladstone South State School is a government primary (P-6) school for boys and girls at 153 Toolooa Street, South Gladstone.
+Gladstone South State School is a government primary (P–6) school for boys and girls at 153 Toolooa Street, South Gladstone.
 In 2017 the school had an enrolment of 330 students with 22 teacher (20 full-time equivalent) and 24 non-teaching staff (16 full-time equivalent).

-Clinton State School is a government primary (P-6) school for boys and girls at Harvey Street, Clinton.
+Clinton State School is a government primary (P–6) school for boys and girls at Harvey Street, Clinton.
 In 2017 the school had an enrolment of 912 students with 64 teachers (59 full-time equivalent) and 46 non-teaching staff (28 full-time equivalent).

-Kin Kora State School is a government primary (P-6) school for boys and girls at 43 Hibiscus Avenue, Kin Kora.
+Kin Kora State School is a government primary (P–6) school for boys and girls at 43 Hibiscus Avenue, Kin Kora.
 In 2017 the school had an enrolment of 801 students with 57 teachers (51 full-time equivalent) and 27 non-teaching staff (19 full-time equivalent).

 Rosella Park School is a government school for boys and girls aged from five to eighteen years who have moderate to severe intellectual impairments at 20 Park Street (corner of Rosella Street), West Gladstone.
 In 2017 the school had an enrolment of 75 students with 20 teachers (19 full-time equivalent) and 30 non-teaching staff (19 full-time equivalent).
 Due to the specialised nature of the school, its students are drawn from all over Gladstone and beyond into the wider Gladstone Region.

 Gladstone State High School is a government secondary (7–12) school for boys and girls at 30 Dawson Road, West Gladstone.
 In 2017 the school had an enrolment of 1509 students with 123 teachers (115 full-time equivalent) and 61 non-teaching staff (45 full-time equivalent).

 Toolooa State High School is a government secondary (7–12) school for boys and girls at 2 Phillip Street, South Gladstone.
 In 2018 the school had an enrolment of 1,004 students with 85 teachers (79 full-time equivalent) and 51 non-teaching staff (33 full-time equivalent).

 It has two main private schools: St Johns and Trinity College.

-It also has two university campuses, Central Queensland University.
-Gladstone was also formerly home to CQIT (TAFE) Gladstone Campus, before it combined with Central Queensland University, becoming the Gladstone City Campus.
+It also has a university campus, Central Queensland University.
+Gladstone was also formerly home to CQIT (TAFE) Gladstone Campus, although has since transitioned to a secondary campus for Trinity College's K-12 offering.